cortext/crawtext/README.md

 * Install MongoDB (Mandatory)

-** For Debian distribution
+    - For Debian distribution
 ```
 $ sudo apt-get install mongodb
 ```

-** For OSX distribution install it with brew:
+    - For OSX distribution install it with brew:

 ```
 $ brew install mongodb
 ```

-NB: (By defaut, in NIX systems mongodb datasets are stored in /data/db please be sure that you have enought space)
+NB: (By defaut, in NIX systems mongodb datasets are stored in /data/db please be sure that you have enought space there)

 * Set up a VirtualEnv (Recommended)